*This post contains affiliate links. You can read my full disclosure here.

 I love a good face spritz.
 LimeLife by Alcone has a great one called Time Setter.
 This one extends the life of your makeup and prevents settling into fine lines and wrinkles.
 Other than that I like to use rose water or Caudalie’s Grape Water (also great for dampening your sponge).
 If you find that you went a little overboard with setting powder, sometimes a quick spritz or two will help.

-There are other techniques that provide natural-looking makeup.
-These are just the ones I use the most and are tried and true.
+Of all the tips and tricks that can provide one with skin-like makeup, these are the techniques I use most often.
 If you have any questions or would like to discuss any of the products I mentioned, you can schedule a FREE 30-minute one-on-one consultation here.